Skip to main content

 The pavement café must make a positive contribution to, and must be in keeping with the surrounding area, other buildings and public realm.
 Simple robust designs will be preferred, and excessive or elaborate detail or signage should be avoided unless clearly justified by the particular context.

-Pavement café proposals should not hinder reasonable use of the footpath, cause nuisance to adjacent frontages, or interfere with apparatus or access to apparatus on the footpath.
+A pavement café must never discourage the use of the footway by pedestrians or other users.
+It should not cause nuisance to adjacent frontages, or interfere with apparatus or access to apparatus on the footpath.
 To this end the applicant is expected to comply with all statutory requirements and obtain all necessary permissions before trading.

 Size and layout